paologas91/IMP/Documentation.md

     | Sub AExp AExp
     | Mul AExp AExp
 ```
-The last internal representations deals with the boolean expressions which can be:
+The internal representations deals with the boolean expressions which can be:
 - a boolean value;
 - a variable which is able to store a boolean expression;
 - an operator between one or two boolean expressions (in this case Not, which is defined on one boolean expression only, Or and And which are defined on two boolean expressions);